mingfang/diy-kubernetes/README.md

 ### Run the Nodes(one per host)
 Note: Tested on Ubuntu 16.04.
 Newer versions should work but not tested.

-1. ```apt-get install -y bridge-utils openvswitch-switch```
+1. ```apt-get install -y bridge-utils ubuntu-fan```
 2. ```git clone https://github.com/mingfang/docker-kubernetes-node```
 3. ```cd docker-kubernetes-node```
 4. ```./build```
 5. ```./fan-setup.sh```
-6. This script will setup the OpenvSwitch network.
+6. This script will setup the Ubuntu Fan network.
 Follow the instructions at the end to reconfigure the Docker daemon.
 7. ```service docker restart``` to restart the Docker daemon
 8. ```./run <Master hostname>``` Note localhost will not work.
 9. The Node is now running